About SMADC: What We Do (Overview)

-Agribusiness Development and Research: SMADC assists in identifying innovative, sustainable, market-driven agricultural enterprises most likely to be successful in our region.
-A key focus of SMADC is to help to diversify farming in the region, fostering an agricultural economy much stronger than the historic model based on a single key crop.
+SMADC identifies innovative, market-driven enterprises most likely to succeed in our region.
+A key focus of SMADC is to help to diversify the region’s agriculture and aquaculture and to foster a strong local economy.